 - Half and Half

 - Stock Pot (something that holds the water)

 Set aside the amount of jars you plan to cook.

 My mason jars were brand new so if yours are as well, give them a quick rinse in some soapy water.
-Spray the inside of your jars or use butter (or olive oil).
-If you choose to add bacon, cut each slice in half and place the half slice in the bottom of each jar.
+Spray the inside of your jars or use butter (or olive oil) so nothing will stick.
+If you choose to add bacon make sure it’s already cooked and cut each slice in half, placing the half slice in the bottom of each jar.
 Crack and whisk your egg in a separate bowl with a splash of half and half, adding your cheese, seasonings and rip up a few pieces of spinach (or kale, if you chose to add some greens).

 Pour the mixture into the mason jar, closing tightly enough where you know it’s closed but not too tightly.
 Basically, pretend you’ll be asking a five yr old to open these later.
 Complete this for all of your jars and get a vessel to hold water for the sous vide.

-I have the plastic tub but I wanted to just use a crock pot incase most people do not have the big sous vide tub.
+I have a plastic tub that is for sous vide but I wanted to just use a crock pot incase most people do not have the big sous vide tub.
+This shows you can use almost anything.
 Fill the pot with water, leaving room for all of your jars to take up space and displace the water.
 Have a ladle handy so you can remove the water if it rises too close to the edge of the pot.

-Set your temperature to 172 and the time for one hour.
+Set your temperature to 172 degrees F and the time for one hour.
 A few minutes before the temperature has reached 172, get tongs and gently lower each jar into the water.